Tax Evasion Defence Lawyer in Germany – English-Speaking Specialists in Frankfurt

 No—§ 378 AO is an administrative offence (fine).
 If intent is provable, § 370 AO applies instead.

-How do Cum-Ex/Cum/Cum differ?
+How do Cum-Ex and Cum/Cum differ?

 Can crypto gains trigger tax crime?